Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Terraform/07-aks-cluster.md

-## Enable aks-preview Azure CLI extenstion and add AKS-AzureKeyVaultSecretsProvider preview feature
+## Enable aks-preview Azure CLI extension and add AKS-AzureKeyVaultSecretsProvider preview feature

 You also need the *aks-preview* Azure CLI extension version 0.5.9 or later.
 If you don't already, enter the following in your command line